 An integrative ENCODE resource for cancer genomics

-original, submitted text to pot. use

-original, submitted text to not. use

-JZ text

-[[comment text, incl dict inserts]]

-dictations:

 Introduction

-The 2012 ENCODE release provided RNA-seq, histone and transcription factor (TF) ChIP-seq, and DNase-seq over several cell lines to comprehensively annotate for the first time the noncoding regions in the human genome.
+The 2012 ENCODE release provided RNA-seq, histone and transcription factor (TF) ChIP-seq, and DNase-seq over several cell lines to comprehensively annotate the noncoding regions in the human genome for the first time.
 The current release broadens the number of cell lines for these assays and considerably expands available tissue data.
-It also greatly increased the depth of coverage of assays by adding new approaches, such as STARR-seq, Hi-C, and eCLIP.
+It also greatly increases the depth of coverage of assays by adding new approaches, such as STARR-seq, Hi-C, and eCLIP.
 The integration over many assays provides an unparalleled opportunity to develop accurate annotations in a cell-type specific manner, which is particularly useful for interpreting genomic variants associated with disease and cell-state changes that underlie many disease processes.
 Deep integration over many assays also allows us to connect many regulators and non-coding elements into multi-modal networks, including proximal (TF/RBP-gene) and distal ones (enhancer-gene or TF-enhancer-gene).

-Here, focusing on data-rich ENCODE cell types, we performed deep integration over many functional assays to characterize the noncoding genome, which may serve as a valuable resource for disease studies. [[cancer is one of the best applications illustrating the applic of the encode resource... we need to review reasons, todisc]] {{try to rewrite the color bits}}for several reasons.
-First, many of the many of the data-rich cell †types are, in fact, associated with cancer, including cell types from blood, breast, liver, and lung (Fig. 1).
-Second, cancer is very much a disease of whole-genome disregulation, which is well informed by many of the ENCODE assays measuring epigenetic changes and large genomic variants (eg SVs) in cancer cells.
-Third, the wealth of ENCODE data can be used to measure epigenetic remodeling and cell-state transitions, which are implicated in oncogenesis.
-Lastly, high-quality regulatory networks can be reliably constructed from thousands of experiments to provide a systems-level perspective of cancer.
-One may thus directly measure the perturbations of individual regulators and entire networks to better elucidate the biological mechanisms of cancer initiation and progression.
+Here, focusing on data-rich ENCODE cell types, we performed deep integration over many functional assays to characterize the noncoding genome, which may serve as a valuable resource for disease studies.
+Cancer is one of the best applications to illustrate the key aspects of this integrative ENCODE resource.
+Unlike many other diseases, cancer is very much a disease of whole-genome dysregulation.
+Cancer cells may display aberrant behaviors of key regulators, extensive remodeling of epigenetics, and abnormal transitions between cell states.
+The wealth of ENCODE functional characterization data allows direct measurement of chromatin status, regulatory changes, and expression perturbations for individual genes.
+It may also be used to construct comprehensive high-quality networks, to capture tumor-to-normal alterations from a more global perspective.
+ENCODE data may thus help better elucidate the biological mechanisms of cancer initiation and progression.

-cell space, epigentics remodeling, unified data and annotation, not just prioritizing variants and regulators

-{{try to shorten this para & rewrite based on disc}}Therefore, we present an integrative ENCODE companion resource for Cancer genomics (ENCODEC).
+Therefore, we present an integrative ENCODE companion resource for Cancer genomics (ENCODEC).
 This resource consists of various annotations, networks, and code bundles available online.
-It allows us to prioritize key regulators, non-coding elements and variants in relation to cancer.
-These prioritized elements are burdened by germline and somatic mutations, sit at central positions in the regulatory network, or to be associated with large epigenetic or expression changes.
-We find that this prioritization uncovers interesting interactions between the well-known oncogene TF MYC and the RNA binding protein (RBP) SUB1 that had not been known before.
-Finally, it shows how the overall chromatin and epigenetics in a cell changes, moving the cell into a more stem-like state. [[more? todisc]]

-* prioritiztion

-* networks & rewiring - sub1, heir. , co-reg.

-* cell state , stem cell

-* extended gene
+Its compact noncoding annotations and extended gene definitions can potentially increase the statistical power to interpret variant (both germline and somatic) and expression data in cancer.
+Its comprehensive experiment-based networks allow us to depict global alterations in network rewiring, hierarchies, and TF/RBP dysregulations.
+This lead us to the detection of many key cancer genes that are potentially of prognostic value, including the well-known TF MYC and novel RBP SUB1.
+We also discovered noncoding SVs that activate key oncogenes and SNVs that affect enhancer activity, and successfully validated them through CRISPR and luciferase assays.
+We further took advantage of the wealth of the ENCODE expression and chromatin state data to cluster various cell types, and highlight a consistent stem-like transition during normal-to-tumor development in many cancer types.

 The breadth and depth of the ENCODE resource